 As mentioned earlier, burning fat for fuel is called ketosis.
 It can take 3 to 20 days to get into ketosis.

-Following a keto diet can help with:
+Following a healthy keto diet can help support:

-- blood sugar regulation
+- healthy blood sugar regulation

 - weight loss

 - hormone regulation

 - problems with mental focus